 Rawn’s Dragon Prince series follows a young prince who comes into power suddenly and must navigate difficult political circumstances to keep peace among princedoms while protecting the endangered dragons.
-This trilogy was a first for many and is remembered fondly for its dragons, cunning villains, and memorable protagonists.
 A classic trilogy out of the 80s that may seem a bit cheesy today but is still a lot of fun.

-A young orphan finds himself in the center of a conflict between the powerful forces of Order and Chaos in Feist’s classic series, which begins with Magician.
-Feist has written quite a lot since Magician, making him one of fantasy’s most-read voices, but this classic trilogy a great place to start.
+A young orphan finds himself in the center of a conflict between the powerful forces of Order and Chaos in Feist’s classic series, which begins with The Magician.
 Inspired by tabletop RPGs, this series has a trope-y feel to it that is nostalgic and charming.

 A first fantasy series for many, Eddings’s The Belgariad books are far from original—the protagonist is a simple farm boy who is chosen by a prophecy—but they are fun, light reads that can be a great introduction to the genre.

-Elliott’s Crown of Stars series is one of kingdoms, royalty, sorcerers, and wars—and it’s all founded on memorable characters in the middle of conflicts much bigger than themselves.
+Elliott’s seven-book series is one of kingdoms, royalty, sorcerers, and wars—and it’s all founded on memorable characters in the middle of conflicts much bigger than themselves.
 This series is often overlooked, but Elliott’s writing and characters make it one of the better series to come out of the 90s.
-And at seven books, it’s a great length to plow through in a few months.
+And at seven books, it’s a great length tow plow through in a few months.

 Seen by many as the counter to C. S. Lewis’s The Chronicles of Narnia, Philip Pullman’s trilogy begins with The Golden Compass and tells the story of the bold Lyra and her journeys between worlds.
-One thing these books do well is focus on both small- and large-scope issues, connecting us with the characters who inhabit dangerous and complex worlds.
 This classic young adult series deals with dark and difficult problems and should be required reading—rather than being banned.

-Stephen King’s genre-blending eight-book series is one that stretches across his prolific writing career.
+Stephen King’s genre-blending eight-book series is one that stretches across his prolific career as a writer.
 Not only can you see his writing grow and develop with each book, but you can also find connections with other novels in King’s multiverse.
 The Dark Tower has its highs and lows, but overall it’s an impressive achievement.

 Clarke’s tale of 19th-century magicians is unusual in its density and realism, creating an image of historic England that’s so detailed it feels like an account of true events.
 But in the middle of this realism is magic—powerful, logical, dangerous magic.

 As far as intricate, mathematical magic systems go, it doesn’t get much better than the original Mistborn trilogy.
 Each book in the series builds on the last and has its own feel, and the world Sanderson has created has a fascinating history that is explored thoroughly.
-Sanderson has four planned “eras” set in the same world, each one several generations apart from the last, exploring an evolving world.
 Some readers fault the series for its video-game-style action, but that’s all a part of the fun.